achetronic/tnep/README.md

 ## Description

-Envoy WASM plugin to process X-Forwarder-For header, Deleting IPs that are trusted by some networks in config
+Envoy WASM plugin to process X-Forwarded-For header.
+With it and a list of configured trusted networks, it gets real client IP, and put it in a custom header

 ## Motivation